Pyromania (album): Recording

 In January 1982, the band began writing and pre-production for Pyromania in Sheffield; at Lange's suggestion, they focused on gathering song ideas (i.e. guitar riffs, vocal ideas) rather than finished songs that Lange would change.
 Thus, when they reconvened with Lange in London, together they would select the best ideas to assemble into finished songs.

-The album followed a relatively unconventional method of recording: the bass parts followed by guitars were recorded to a click track provided by a Linn LM-1 drum machine, with the drums being added last in the process.
-This gave the flexibility to re-record and re-write parts of a song as they went along in the studio.
+The band and Lange followed a unique approach of recording with the album: the bass parts and guitars were recorded first to a click track provided by a Linn LM-1 drum machine, with the drums being added last in the process.
+This gave them flexibility to rearrange and re-cut parts of the song as they went along in the studio.
+The band also had a hard time getting the required guitar sounds, going through multiple Marshall amplifiers; at one point they wanted to burn all of the amplifiers, inspiring the album's title.

 The album was partially recorded with original guitarist Pete Willis, whose rhythm guitar tracks appear on all songs.
 On 11 July 1982, Willis was fired for alcohol abuse and replaced by guitarist Phil Collen, who contributed solos and guitar parts not yet recorded by Willis.
 "I had all the fun stuff, none of the heavy lifting..."
 Collen remembered.
 "Pete and Steve [Clark] had done these amazing rhythm guitar beds, and it was a joy to whizz around and play solos over the top...
 Mutt [Lange] was going, 'Just have fun: be a lead guitarist, go nuts.
 On the original LP release, Willis is visible in the background of the photograph of singer Joe Elliott, while Collen has his own photo as a new full-time member.

 The album can be seen as a transitional one between the heavy metal sound of Leppard's first two albums and the radio-friendly direction of later releases.
 It featured rockers such as "Rock!
 Rock!
 (Till You Drop)", "Stagefright" and "Die Hard the Hunter" as well as the Top 40 hits "Photograph", "Rock of Ages" and "Foolin'".